 Mesquite has a rich honey-sweet flavor with notes of chocolate, cinnamon and a light floral smokiness taste.
 Really delicious – perhaps our favorite harvest.

 Sometimes called the “mother of all chiles” this tiny wild chile makes up for its small size in flavor and heat.
 Native to the North American south and South American north, this wonderful chile is increasingly rare in its US growing areas and protected.
 6-40 times hotter than a jalapeño with an intriguing smokiness and fruity notes, it is a truly unique and special wild food.
-Chiltepines make an incredible addition to your fermented wild hot sauce and even delicious on ice cream.
+Chiltepines make an incredible addition to your fermented wild hot sauce and are even delicious on ice cream.

 Dried chiltepines available here.